Vonng/pigsty/docs/INSTALL.md

 ### Offline Packages

-Pigsty downloads rpm packages from the upstream yum repo during installation.
+Pigsty downloads rpm/deb packages from the upstream repo during installation.
 Which can be accelerated dramatically by using a local mirror: offline packages.
 It's also extremely useful when you have no Internet available.